Dossier K.

-Dossier K. is a Flemish thriller film directed by Jan Verheyen, based on a novel by Jef Geeraerts.
+Dossier K. is a Belgian thriller film directed by Jan Verheyen, based on a novel by Jef Geeraerts.
 Dossier K. is the second book by Jef Geeraerts for the series about detectives Vincke and Verstuyft that has been put to screen after De zaak Alzheimer.
 Several actors from the first film reprise their roles, including Koen De Bouw, Werner De Smedt, Hilde De Baerdemaeker, Filip Peters and Jappe Claes.
 It is a film about crimes in the Albanian mafia scene in Antwerp.

 Plot

 Nazim Tahiri (Blerim Destani) finds out that his father has been murdered in Antwerp by members of the rival Gaba clan.
 Kanun, an Albanian law from the 15th century, forces Nazim to take revenge.
 He goes to Antwerp, where his godfather, Prenk Shehu (R. Kan Albay), leads the family mafia businesses.

 Police officer Vincke (Koen De Bouw) is in charge of finding out what is going on in the world of the Albanian mafia clans.